BaroudLab/Pyxidis/README.md

 ```
 The library is now installed on your computer.

-For some application, you will need to install a napari plugin for griottes.
-You can do it directly in napari interface (Plugin > Install packages > napari-griottes).
+For some applications, you will need to install a napari plugin for griottes.
+You can do it directly in the interface of napari (Plugin > Install packages > napari-griottes).
 More documentation is provided here: https://github.com/BaroudLab/napari-griottes.
 A part of the analysis presented here rely on the use of *Griottes* tool.
 More documentation is provided here: https://github.com/BaroudLab/Griottes and in the corresponding article: [Griottes: a generalist tool for network generation from segmented tissue images](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-022-01376-2).

 # Description of repository content
-This repository contains all steps to reproduce image analysis pipeline (More description can be find in Fig2 and Methods of the article).
-Some light csv files to run some notebooks on examples are provided directly in the Github repository.
-Images files can be downloaded from Zenodo (DOI:10.5281/zenodo.7867025).
+This repository contains all steps to reproduce image analysis pipeline (More description can be found in Fig2 and Methods of the article).
+Data files to run notebooks on examples are provided directly in the Github repository.
+Images can be downloaded from Zenodo (DOI:10.5281/zenodo.7867025).

 ### The repository contains:
-- **Notebooks** containing:
+- **Notebooks**:
-  - **Image_processing**: step by step tutorial to reproduce the entire image analysis pipeline described in figure 2 of the article as well as the main type of data analysis done in the article. csv and txt files are provided in **Data** to reproduce data analysis steps (notebooks 4 and 5), images are on Zenodo.
+  - **Image_processing**: step by step tutorial to Pyxidis as well as the main type of data analysis. csv and txt files are provided in **Data** to run notebooks 4 and 5 on an example and corresponding images are on Zenodo.
-  - **Visualization**: To evaluate good accuracy of segmentation and classification, it is convinient to have a graphical tool to overlap image and classification result.
+  - **Visualization**: To evaluate good accuracy of segmentation and classification, it is convinient to have a graphical tool to overlap images and classification results.
 For this we use napari interface.
-Here, you can find notebooks to visualize result of classification overlayed with original 2D or 3D images using napari. csv files are also provided for these notebooks in a folder called **Data** and images on Zenodo.
+Here, you can find notebooks to do it on 2D and 3D examples. csv files are also provided for these notebooks in a folder called **Data** and images on Zenodo.

-- **src** containing useful packages that are automatically installed in the installation step:
+- **src**: useful packages that are automatically installed in the installation step:
-  - *plot_data*: some function to allow easy visualization of classified data as dot plots.
+  - *plot_data*: some functions to allow easy visualization of classified data as dot plots.
   - *coloriage*: a graphical tool to manually select cells in a graph representation of the tissue.
   - *saucisson*: a set of functions to cut a big image in small pieces to allow parallel segmentation followed by reconstruction of the entire segmented image.